plasticrake/tplink-smarthome-api/API.md

 Blink Plug LED.

 Sends `system.set_led_off` command alternating on and off number of `times` at `rate`, then sets the led to its pre-blink state.
+Does not support childId.

 Note: `system.set_led_off` is particulally slow, so blink rate is not guaranteed.